AgentMC/Sao19/Translate/Ru/Part1.md

 The metal dragon jumped out straight like a silver arrow.

-A high-pitched sound resonated through the sky that Ronye had never heard before.
+A high-pitched sound resonated through the sky that Ронье had never heard before.
 While dragging the long flame tail from the two cylinders, the dragon rising higher and higher.

-Ronye felt sore pain in the palms of both hands enveloped with the raging fever of released heat.
+Ронье felt sore pain in the palms of both hands enveloped with the raging fever of released heat.
 Inherently, whatever the material container is made of, the ultra-high heat should completely destroy it and the whole machine dragon should be exploding.
 However, ultra-low temperature ice elements are sent one after another into the narrow tube embedded in the sealed can, reducing the temperature of the container.
 As a result, the explosive power of the thermal element is released only in one direction from the nozzle cylinder, and the huge machine dragon is blown straight.

 Now, for the first time in the history of Underworld, a human is soaring through the sky riding something other than a dragon.

 "............ amazing ......"

-Tears for the reason different than before filled both eyes of Ronye.
+Tears for the reason different than before filled both eyes of Ронье.

 Through her blurred distorted vision, she saw the silver dragon climbing up more and more as far as reaching over the Central Cathedral.

 _If the dragon remains in one place on the ground, the surrounding space sacred power will be exhausted quickly due to the cryogenic elements generated constantly, but traveling at a high speed, it should be possible to barely catch up with the supply of spatial resources.
 Then, that man-made dragon may be able to rise to a height that cannot be reached even with a real dragon._

-As soon as she thought this, Ronye felt that she realized the true intention of the Human World Prime Swordsman.
+As soon as she thought this, Ронье felt that she realized the true intention of the Human World Prime Swordsman.

-Kirito’s goal is not just to just fly ── perhaps, with the machine dragon, even the "end wall of the world" that no creature can cross, may be surpassed.......
+Кирито’s goal is not just to just fly ── perhaps, with the machine dragon, even the "end wall of the world" that no creature can cross, may be surpassed.......

 However, the moment her thoughts reached that far.

-Suddenly, Ronye felt the signs that the thermal elements are expanding.
+Suddenly, Ронье felt the signs that the thermal elements are expanding.

 _The sealed can is beginning to distort.
 It melts with high heat.
 I do not know the reason, but the supply of cryogenic elements that should lower the temperature of the can is insufficient._

-"Ah, Asuna-sama!
+"Ah, Асуна-сама!
 Thermal elements are──"

 As she was saying that, they heard “Bo-mum!” which didn’t sound nice at all, and saw black smoke running from one of nozzle cylinders.